-Operating Support Grants (OS) .
+Operating Support Grants

-The OS grant process includes a comprehensive evaluation that provides accountability as well as recommendations for strengthening the applicant organizations.
-Organizations can apply in one of three budget-size categories.
-Each organization is assessed on artistic merit, management and fiscal responsibility, and service to the community by a "citizen's review panel" of individuals with expertise in these areas.
-Over \$1.4 million in OS grants are awarded to Orange County organizations annually.
+• The Operating Support grant process includes a comprehensive evaluation that provides accountability as well as recommendations for strengthening the applicant organizations.
+Operating Support Grants are open to organizations of all budget sizes that do a full season of programming.
+Each organization is assessed on artistic merit, management and fiscal responsibility, and service to the community by a citizen's review panel of individuals with expertise in these areas.
+United Arts expects to award over \$2.2 million in Operating Support Grants in FY22.